Diabetes – Diagnosis, Symptoms and Treatment

 Besides serum glucose and hemoglobin A1C levels, other commonly ordered blood tests include a CMP (comprehensive metabolic panel), CBC (complete blood cell count), thyroid function (TSH, free T4), and cholesterol levels.
 Your doctor will also typically perform a urinalysis and check a urine microalbumin level which is a marker of kidney damage.
-If you have hypertension or symptoms of heart disease, your doctor may obtain a chest x-ray, EKG (electrocardiogram), and ultrasound of the heart (echocardiogram).
+If you have hypertension or symptoms of heart disease, your doctor may obtain a chest x-ray, ECG (electrocardiogram), and ultrasound of the heart (echocardiogram).

 Type 2 Diabetes Diagnosis

-Your doctor will also likely order blood tests such as a CMP (comprehensive metabolic panel), CBC (complete blood cell count), cholesterol levels, urine microalbumin, and urine analysis.
+Your doctor will also likely order blood tests such as a CMP (comprehensive metabolic panel), CBC (complete blood cell count), cholesterol levels, urine microalbumin, and urinalysis.

-If they suspect that you have heart disease they will likely obtain an EKG (electrocardiogram), and ultrasound of the heart (echocardiogram).
+If they suspect that you have heart disease they will likely obtain an ECG (electrocardiogram), and an ultrasound of the heart (echocardiogram).

 Type 1 Diabetes Medication

 For patients with type 1 diabetes, the goal of insulin therapy is to provide insulin in a similar manner to the pancreas natural release of insulin.
-This is done by giving a basal level of insulin (daily or twice-daily injections of a long-acting insulin that works throughout the day, known as “basal” insulin, and pre-meal bolus doses of a short-acting insulin.
+This is done by giving a long-acting insulin that works throughout the day, known as “basal” insulin, and pre-meal doses of short-acting insulin, known as “bolus” insulin.
 There are a variety of multiple daily injection regimens and the choice of basal and pre-meal bolus insulin depends upon patient preference, lifestyle, and cost.
 It is possible to give insulin continuously throughout the day using an insulin pump.
 In this case, only short-acting insulin is used as basal insulin is given in small doses every few minutes by the pump.